UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Overview

 Returns full tree of a nested tokens.
-You can request it with any token from the bundle, result will be the same for all.
+You can request it with any token from the bundle, the result will be the same for all.

 #### Brief example